 3. After notification of funding, recipients are required to submit a short progress report to the Secretariat at six months, and, if the project is eighteen months in length, at twelve months.

 Recipient Responsibilities for Sharing

-1. Since the principal vehicles for the dissemination of knowledge about university continuing education in Canada are the CAUCE Journal – Journal of Professional, Continiung and Online Education (JPCOE) and the annual conference, successful applicants are asked to present their project and findings at the annual conference.
+1. Since the principal vehicle for the dissemination of knowledge about university continuing education in Canada is the annual conference, successful applicants are required to present their project and findings at the annual conference.
 They are also strongly encouraged to make a submission for possible publication in the Canadian Journal for the Study of Adult Education (CJSAE).

 2. When a grant has been provided, the name of the grant recipient, the institution, and the title of the project are posted on the CAUCE web site.
 Upon completion of the project, an Executive Summary from the final report and any journal article resulting from the research project will also be posted on the CAUCE web site.
 A copy of the final report is kept in CAUCE archives.